 Job Outlook for Hospital Administrators

-According to the U.S. Bureau of Labor Statistics (BLS), employment of health services managers, including hospital administrators, will significantly increase in the coming years.
-Jobs in the field are expected to grow by 17% from 2014 through 2024, much faster than the average growth rate of 11% for all occupations nationwide.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of medical and health services managers, including hospital administrators, will significantly increase in the coming years.
+Jobs in the field are expected to grow by 17% from 2014 through 2024, much faster than the average growth rate of 7% for all occupations nationwide.
 Overall, the healthcare administration industry will see increasing demand for medical services due, in part, to baby boomers reaching retirement age.

 Competition for jobs at the highest management levels is expected to be strong, and candidates with experience, business management skills and advanced degrees may have an advantage.